Regional PLD Manager and Accredited Facilitator (English-medium)

 Greg has particular expertise and experience in school change and supporting leaders at all levels to be the best they can be.
-He has facilitated whole school improvement initiatives in many different contexts including new builds, post-earthquake Christchurch, in existing spaces, and in clusters and Kāhui Ako.
+He has facilitated whole school improvement initiatives in many different contexts including in new builds, post-earthquake Christchurch, existing spaces, and in clusters and Kāhui Ako.

-An increasing part of Greg's mahi is the New Pedagogies for Deep Learning (NPDL) programme, where he facilitates in schools and clusters across Te Wai Ponamu (the South Island).
+An increasing part of Greg's mahi is the New Pedagogies for Deep Learning (NPDL) programme, where he facilitates in schools and clusters across Te Wai Pounamu (the South Island).
 Greg has presented at NPDL conferences and forums across Aotearoa, and internationally in both Australia and Canada.

 Greg has considerable experience as a principal and leader of effective school change.
 He has worked with leadership teams across Australia and Aotearoa developing strategic and professional learning programmes focused on improving outcomes in many different settings.
 Greg is an experienced facilitator of collaborative and team processes and has expertise supporting groups to work together in effective ways.

-His contributions to the CORE Education blog often explore different aspects of leadership and change practice as well as practical and relevant classroom pedagogy.
+His contributions to the CORE Education blog often explore aspects of leadership and change practice as well as practical and relevant classroom pedagogy.